donnemartin/interactive-coding-challenges/README.md

 Continually updated IPython Notebooks containing coding problems and solutions (algorithms and data structures).

+This repo is a collection of my notes while sharpening my skills tackling coding problems.

 Most solutions are in Python.

 ## Index